halcyondream/binary-loader/readme.md

 # Binary Loader

 Reworking of the “simple binary loader” from *Practical Binary Analysis*, chapter 4.
-The solution lays a solid framework for simple binary loading and how to use a specialized library in order to load the content.
+Their solution lays a solid framework for simple binary loading and how to use a specialized library in order to load the content.
 This solution builds on these efforts by leveraging object-oriented design and the C++14 STL.